skule/skule.ca/about/what-is-skule.md

     <div class="hero-body">
         <div class="container">
             <h1 class="title"> Lady Godiva Memorial Bnad </h1>
             <h2 class="subtitle"> The Lady Godiva Memorial Bnad, or "LGMB" for short, is Skule™'s most infamous musical group.
 Armed with instruments ranging from saxophones and drums to maracas and stop signs, the LGMB welcomes anyone who wishes to join; musical experience is not required.
 The LGMB is known for appearing unexpectedly at events throughout the year and serenading students, University staff, and innocent bystanders with its well-known melodies.
-Find out more or sign up at <a href="http://lgmb.skule.ca/">the LGMB website</a>. </h2>
+Find out more or sign up at [the LGMB website](http://lgmb.skule.ca/). </h2>
         </div>
     </div>
 </section>